L4acados: Learning-based models for acados, applied to Gaussian process-based predictive control: Gaussian process-based MPC using L4acados

 \section{Gaussian process-based MPC using L4acados}

-In this section, \texttt{L4acados} is used for an efficient implementation of GP-MPC (\cref{sec:GPMPC,sec:zoGPMPC,sec:GPMPC_implementation}), and applied both in simulation and hardware for real-time control on two autonomous driving platforms (see \cref{fig:hardware_platforms}): miniature racing using CRS~\cite{carron_chronos_2023} (\cref{sec:GPMPC_CRS}) and motion control of a full-scale vehicle for an ISO lane change maneuver (\cref{sec:GPMPC_Bosch}).
+In this section, we show how the modular structure of \texttt{L4acados} allows for an efficient implementation of a tailored algorithm for Gaussian process-based MPC, by casting the corresponding optimal control problem as a special case of the learning-based MPC problem~\eqref{eq:OCP_nonlinear_model}.

-We begin by introducing the GP-MPC optimal control problem formulation (\cref{sec:GPMPC}) as well as its efficient solution using a zero-order optimization algorithm (\cref{sec:zoGPMPC}).
+We begin by introducing the GP-MPC optimal control problem formulation (\cref{sec:GPMPC}) as well as its efficient solution using a zero-order optimization algorithm (\cref{sec:zoGPMPC}), followed by the modular implementation of the latter in \texttt{L4acados}.
+The control algorithm is deployed both in simulation and hardware for real-time control on two autonomous driving platforms (see \cref{fig:hardware_platforms}): miniature racing using CRS~\cite{carron_chronos_2023} (\cref{sec:GPMPC_CRS}) and motion control of a full-scale vehicle for an ISO lane change maneuver (\cref{sec:GPMPC_Bosch}).